rodrigovivi/linux/dim.rst

-If you have a freedesktop.org account and plan to push things on one of the drm-xxx repos, you should use the ssh://git.freedesktop.org/git/drm-xxx urls when adding a remote and, if it's not already done, you should add new entry in ~/.ssh/config::
+If you have a freedesktop.org account and plan to push things on one of the drm-xxx repos, you should use the ssh://git.freedesktop.org/git/drm-xxx urls when adding a remote and, if it's not already done, you should add a new entry in ~/.ssh/config::

     $ printf '\nHost git.freedesktop.org\n\tUser <username>' >> ~/.ssh/config